wikimedia/design-blog/_posts/2023-03-30-internship-beyond-comfort-zone.md

   caption="Quick sketches of how we might encourage junior editors to keep editing and building on their momentum"
 %}

-### 4. PROTOTYPE: TRANSFORMING IDEAS INTO TANGIBLE "ARTIFACTS"
+### 4. Prototype: Transforming ideas into tangible “artifacts”

 In this phase, proposed solutions were improved, redesigned and rejected through a series of reviews and critiques from the broader team.